snikket-im/snikket-android/README.md

 address book but also doesn’t require you to copy past Jabber ID from one app to another.
 ####Where can I see the status of my contacts?
 How can I set a status or priority
 Status are a horrible metric.
-Setting them manually to a proper value rarly works because users are either lazy or just forget about them.
+Setting them manually to a proper value rarely works because users are either lazy or just forget about them.
 Setting them automatically does not provide quality results either.
 Keyboard or mouse activity as indicator for example fails when the user is just looking at